Nourhansobh/chess-project/README.md

 # chess-project
-playing a chess against human
+Chess Robot is a robotic arm that can play chess against you.
+This is a free and open source project that integrates aspects of robotics, computer vision, and of course chess.